-For this reason, some people believe that because the cards are scanned the dealer already has an idea of what their face-down card is before they flip it over.
+For this reason, some people believe that because the cards are scanned, the dealer already has an idea of what their face-down card is before they flip it over.
 Players may then use the little tells in the dealer to figure out how to bet.

 This is completely and utterly false.
-Yes, the cards are scanned when they’re removed from the shoe, but the dealer has no way of knowing what their down card is until they flip it over.
+Yes, the cards are scanned when they’re removed from the shoe, but the dealer has no way of knowing what their card is until they flip it over.

 You might think this wouldn’t be in the online casino’s best interest, but it is.
 They don’t want players to be able to use dealer tells.
-The dealer is only human and it’s natural to develop tells when they already know what the card is.
+The dealer is only human, and it’s natural to develop tells when they already know what the card is.

-Dealer tells don’t exist in live dealer games, just like they don’t exist in land-based casinos.
+The dealer doesn’t exist in live dealer games, just like they don’t exist in land-based casinos.

 Limited card counting is possible and can be effective in helping you to size your bets appropriately.
 These systems require quick mental math, though.